ivanprobst/thedailyquote/README.md

 * setup sandbox env
 * run through ok if DB fails?
 Use cases when quote/author missing
 * comment most of logs
+* replicates changes in index template to error template
 * CLEAN AND REFILL THAT DB (+ create error bg thumb)

 tobf